anasram/bobbs-file-list-system/README.md

 ### PHP

+* PHP 7.0.0 or higher.
-* PHP 4.2.0 or higher (certain features will be less optimized with PHP versions less than 4.3.0).
-The newest available version of PHP is recommended.
+* ~PHP 4.2.0 or higher (certain features will be less optimized with PHP versions less than 4.3.0).
+The newest available version of PHP is recommended~.
-* Note: If using Windows, PHP 4.3.6 or higher is strongly recommended ([www.php.net](https://www.php.net/)).
-Minimal testing has occurred with PHP5, so unless you want to test it for us, we recommend PHP4.
+* ~Note: If using Windows, PHP 4.3.6 or higher is strongly recommended ([www.php.net](https://www.php.net/)).
+Minimal testing has occurred with PHP5, so unless you want to test it for us, we recommend PHP4~.

 ### Memory